nikitaermishin/hello-world/README.md

 # hello-world

-Hi Everybody!
+Hello Sugar Labs

+Nikita in da house😎
-Nikita here, I am fron-end web developer from Russia.
-I like react, native javascript, node.js.
+I am web developer from Russia.
+I like react, native JavaScript and node.js.
-I am also fan of Ubuntu.
+I am also a fan of Ubuntu.